 Fall Fishing

-Labour Day has passed, the kids are off to school and the adults are back to work.
+Labour Day has passed, the kids are off to school, and the adults are back to a regular work schedule.
 For many, Labour Day marks the end of summer.
-But it’s not!
-Officially fall isn’t until September the 22nd.
+Officially, autumn doesn’t set in until September 22nd.
 What does all this mean in terms of fall fishing?
 Can I still catch any fish?
-Should I change techniques?
+Should I change fishing techniques for the fall?

-Let’s start by saying fishing is pretty much year round now and I wouldn’t be packing away your gear any time soon.
-In fact, fall is the beginning of a special season – the prime musky season!
-Or perhaps lake trout fishing from shore… This is actually a very exciting time for fishing so keep reading and we’ll get you prepared with some essential tips and tricks.
+Let’s start by saying fishing is pretty much year-round now, and I won’t be packing away your fishing gear any time soon.
+Fall is the beginning of a special season – the prime musky season!
+Or perhaps lake trout fishing from shore.
+Fall is an exciting time for fishing, so keep reading, and we’ll get you on your way with some essential fishing tips and tricks.

 The angler need not concern him or herself with the calendar.
 It’s just a date.
-The angler also need not concern themselves with “summer” vs “fall” as that differentiation is simply based on the amount of daylight.
-September 22 is marked the first day of fall simply because it’s the day we have an equal amount of light and darkness in a day…
+The angler also need not concern themselves with ‘summer’ vs ‘fall’ as that differentiation is based on the amount of daylight.

 4 Degrees Celsius